Skip to main content

 Help desk tasks/maintenance

-Accounts are linked with a person automatically if correlation has been set up for the target system.
+Accounts are linked with a person automatically if Correlation has been set up for the target system.

 Set up correlation for the target system

-Target > Systems > Edit target system > Correlation
+provisioning.png Provisioning dashboard > Target > Systems > Edit target system > Correlation

-Business > Entitlements > Import
+provisioning.png Provisioning dashboard > Business > Entitlements > Import

-Azure AD: Manually correlate an accountManually correlate an account
+Manually correlate an account to a person

-1. In HelloID, in Active Directory's Target mappings, ensure that all necessary attributes are mapped to the Update event.
+1. In HelloID, in Active Directory's Target mappings, ensure all necessary attributes are mapped to the Update event.
 If an attribute's value is typically not modified during an update, but can still change in the target system - and those changes should be propagated to dependent systems - map that attribute to the Update event with mapping type None.

 2. Rename the user object in Active Directory to match the new name (cn, displayName).
 Update UPN and email for consistency, leaving aliases to maintain delivery.

-3. Updating the person's data in the HR source system should trigger an update of the account and subsequently of accounts in any depending systems.
-To force an update, Update an account or Re-enforce an entitlement.
+Alternatively, updating the person's data in the HR source system should trigger an update of the account and subsequently of accounts in any depending systems.

-If Governance is available, you may want to set up a Toxic policy for the new entitlement.
+• If Governance is available, you may want to set up a Toxic policy for the new entitlement.

 Tip